-Serious health problems with the Pill are rare in all women, especially young women.
+It is rare to have serious health problems with the Pill, especially if you are young.
 This includes a small risk of blood clots, called deep vein thrombosis (DVT).

 Can anyone use the Pill?

 You can't take the Pill if you have: